 If Classic Overland were a person, how would you describe them?

 That’s simple, it would be my wife, Roos-Maryn.
-A Defender is a classic masterpiece in design.
+Above all, a Defender is a classic masterpiece in design.
 It screams adventure and takes “cool” to the next level.
 A Defender isn’t in a hurry.
 It’s simple and practical, but it is also timeless and gets better with age.
-You can’t take your eyes off of it and every time you look you see something else new that makes you fall in love with it even more.
+In other words, you can’t take your eyes off of it and every time you look you see something new that makes you fall in love with it even more.
 If you ever met her, you would absolutely agree.